etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/example-subapplication-using-etendo-rx.md

 # Projections, Repository and Search
 !!! info
     In this section we will explain how to configure the projections, repository and search needed in this example.
-For more info visit [Projections, Repository And Search](/developer-guide/etendo-rx/concepts/projections){target="_blank"}  official documentation.
+For more info visit Projections, Repository And Search official documentation.

 ## Create a projection